gwaldron/osgearth/docs/source/data.rst

         ogrinfo -sql "CREATE SPATIAL INDEX ON myfile" myfile.shp

     For shapefiles, this will generate a ".qix" file that contains the spatial index information.
+    Note!
+If you edit the shapefile, you will need to delete and regenerate the spatial index.